 - 1.5.
 The BENP is submitted by Blunsdon Parish Council, which is a qualifying body as defined by the Localism Act 2011. - 1.6.
 In developing a neighbourhood plan the submitting body is required to comply with a variety of legislation and compliance which will be assessed by both Swindon Borough Council and an appointed Examiner. - 1.7.
-Full details of compliance with planning requirements at both National and Local Level, via the NPPF 2019 and SBCLP 2026 are set out in the Basic Conditions Statement.
+Full details of compliance with planning requirements at both National and Local Level, via the NPPF 2019 and the Development Plan are set out in the Basic Conditions Statement.
 This statement also sets out how requirements to meet European Union requirements on Environmental Impact and Habitat Regulations are achieved.
 An equalities impact assessment has been undertaken and this is included in the Plan documentation. - 1.8.
 Blunsdon Parish Council confirms that this Blunsdon East Neighbourhood Development Plan:

-relates only to the designated area within the Parish of Blunsdon and to no other Neighbourhood Areas; and is the only Neighbourhood Development Plan in the designated area.
-No other Neighbourhood Development Plan exists nor is in development for part or all of the designated area.
-3. Blunsdon East Neighbourhood Plan Area
+Relates only to the designated area within the Parish of Blunsdon and to no other Neighbourhood Areas; and area

+Is the only Neighbourhood Development Plan in the designated area.
+No other Neighbourhood Development Plan exists nor is in development for part or all of the designated